 Medication-Assisted Treatment (MAT) for Opioid and Alcohol Dependence

-Medication-assisted treatment — also referred to as medicated-assisted treatment, medically assisted treatment or medication-assisted therapy — is a maintenance or opioid substitute approach to drug treatment.
+Medication-assisted treatment — also referred to as medicated-assisted treatment, medically assisted treatment or medication-assisted therapy — is maintenance or opioid substitute approach to drug treatment.
 It combines the use of FDA-approved medications with therapy to treat opioid use disorder.

 In medication-assisted therapy, medications such as methadone and buprenorphine (Suboxone® and Zubsolv®) are replacements for the opioid drug of choice.
 These drugs are supposed to provide less risk of overdosing and prevent withdrawal symptoms from setting in.
 The use of drug-replacement methods differentiates many MAT providers from medical detoxification practitioners.

 In many cases, people remain on these MAT drugs for lengthy amounts of time — sometimes even years — due to the inability to overcome withdrawal.
-When MAT drugs are used as a titration method to complete detox, a patient might need additional medical support as their body withdrawals and try to adjust to being opioid free.
-Once the physical distress is behind them, the patient can begin therapy to address underlying issues that caused the opioid dependence or addiction to develop.
+When MAT drugs are used as a titration method to complete detox, a patient might need additional medical support as their body withdrawals and try to adjust to being opioid-free.
+Once the physical distress is behind them, the patient can begin therapy to address underlying issues that caused opioid dependence or addiction to develop.

 Inpatient Medical Detoxification